 Through the Eclipse plug-in for Git integration, IRI Workbench users can deploy Git repositories to manage various IRI data definition file (.DDF) and manipulation metadata, including:

-- Voracity (.flow) ETL and other multi-table workflows
+- Voracity (.flow) ETL and other multi-table workflows and rules

 - FACT (.ini) DB unload scripts